marencc/intSiteCaller_update/README.md

 #   If there are more patients in a run, repeat steps 5 and 6.

 #9.
 Generate genomic heatmap
-#   To be developed.
+#   To be added by Anatoly

 #10.
-The run folder minus the intermediate files should be saved in SVN for save storage.
+The run folder minus the intermediate files should be saved in a central folder for permanant storage.
-#   To be developed.
+#   To be developed by Aubrey

 #11.
 After all the above steps, the folder run20150505 can be deleted.
 ```